baonguyen150028/PCM-Project/README.md

-CRM
+PCM
 ===

-Customer Relationship Management (CRM) Software made with Swing, JDBC, MySql.
+Made with Swing, JDBC, MySql.
 This Software is a mini version which has the following features -
 - Login for employees of the Company.
 - Sell Products to customers.
 - Track the details of products.